shriram/gradescope-racket/README.md

 can use for testing locally.

-2. When you're ready to test, run `make s=<dir>`, where `<dir>` is the directory that houses the (mock) student submissions.
+2. When you're ready to test, run `make s=<dir>`, where `<dir>` is the sub-directory of `tests` that houses the (mock) student submission.
+See examples below.

 If you really know what you're doing, `make grader-image` may be of use.
 You'll know what to do with it.
 (I may document this better